 - His book reviews include those published in the Journal of Poverty and Social Justice; Poverty & Public Policy; Anglican Theological Review, and others.

 Selected Professional Experience

-He has served twice as a short-term consultant for the United Nations Development Programme (UNDP), in Istanbul, and currently serves as a part-time pro bono consultant for the United Nations Population Fund, supporting the UN Inter-Agency Task Force on Religion and Development.
+- He has served twice as a short-term consultant for the United Nations Development Programme (UNDP), in Istanbul, and has served as a part-time, pro bono consultant for the United Nations Population Fund (UNFPA).

 His academic service includes serving as: